R3DK3LL/Fix-My-Code/README.md

 ## What We're Building
 Simple patterns that prevent common failures.
 Not bloated frameworks—just focused solutions that work.

-When you paste these into ChatGPT or Claude, you get sturdier code that handles real-world chaos better.
+When you paste these into your LLM conversations, you get sturdier code that handles real-world chaos better.

 ```python
 # Typical LLM output